eclipse-sumo/sumo/docs/web/docs/netedit.md

 ### Person plan mode

 Person plans can be extended using the PersonPlan frame.
-Once the Person plan frame is opened, a person or a personFlow has to be choosen.
+Once the Person plan frame is opened, a person or a personFlow has to be chosen.
 Then the last edge of the plan will be marked, and the new created person plans will start from there.

 ![](images/PersonPlanCreator1.png)Person_0 has only a trip, and the last edge of person's trip is marked (green)